CapricanDRJ/HadesStarCommunityData/docs/corp/1ffdd1012b5d4a4aca2e0e34e2653630706b779eead835c61c2c715e4df17a1f/index.md

 ```
 United Industry of Hades
 Sailors are back!
 We have joined UIH and now are 11 corps.
+Please co
-Please contact us on Discord prior to joining.
+ntact us on Discord prior to joining.

+}
 ```
 ### [Discord](https://discord.gg/jrqyXc8)
 ### Whitestar Bonus ❌